How to: Manage Status and State

 {"event":"phx_reply","payload":{"response":{},"status":"ok"},"ref":"heartbeat","topic":"phoenix"}

-• Paused: true / false - If the status field above is paused, the should display true, otherwise false.
+• Paused: true/false - Show true if the status is paused, otherwise false

-• Connected: true / false - Whether the device can reach the backend (see backend connection status below).
+• Connected: true/false - Indicates whether the device can reach the Frame.io backend (see backend connection testing below)

 curl -X GET https://api.frame.io/health \